-Words Into Deeds is partnering with Finger Lakes ReUse and student groups, grades K-20, to promote greater awareness on the part of these youth and their community of the immediate and hidden costs, both financially and environmentally, of producing, packaging, transporting, using, then either disposing of or reusing common commercial goods.
+Words Into Deeds is partnering with Finger Lakes ReUse and area youth, grades preK-20, to promote greater awareness on the part of their and the community of the immediate and hidden costs, both financially and environmentally, of producing, packaging, transporting, using, then either disposing of or reusing common commercial goods.
 The project aligns with Sustainable Development Goal #12: Ensure Sustainable Consumption and Production Patterns, and broadly intersects with other goals as shown below.
 All represent unprecedented challenges to current and future generations.

 Finger Lakes ReUse is a local not for profit founded in 2008 that embraces the concept that reconditioning and reusing are more cost-effective and much better for the environment than discarding https://ithacareuse.org/.
 Donated items are restored and if needed repaired, including electronics, then sold at minimal costs primarily to lower income clientele.
 In 2017 over 100,000 visits were recorded at their two sites in Ithaca.
 ReUse additionally provides job training opportunities, and recently launched a community funding program that links with local service providers to provide lower costs for essential items.
-ReUse has been awarded a NY-DEC Environmental Justice Community Impact Grant that includes financial support for an educational component.
+ReUse has been awarded a two-year NYS-DEC Environmental Justice Community Impact Grant that includes financial support for educational programs.

 An important component of each student’s project is bringing findings to broader audiences.
 In addition to activities with staff and clients in the ReUse stores, student are expected to make presentations to their peers, community groups, and media outlets.
 In so doing, each participant gains skills and develops a heightened awareness of the important role that informed, engaged young citizens can play in affecting community actions.